 The Employer shall provide the Union with a roster of employees covered by this Agreement on a monthly basis.
-The roster shall include employee name, home address, year of birth, monthly base wage, job title/classification, Court, hire date and termination date.
+The roster shall include employee name, home address, year of birth, monthly base wage, job title/classification, department, hire date and termination date.

 The Union agrees to supply Human Resources with current lists of officers and stewards.
-The Court will recognize the officers and stewards, as soon as the list is received, in writing by Human Resources.
+The department will recognize the officers and stewards, as soon as the list is received, in writing by Human Resources.

-2.4 NONDISCRIMINATION - UNION ACTIVITY
+2.4 Nondiscrimination - Union Activity